 LINK Parliamentary Briefing for the Local Government and Regeneration Committee on Planning controls for Hill Tracks

-Poorly constructed hilltracks which cause landscape and environmental damage have been a concern to environmental groups for decades.
+Poorly constructed hilltracks which cause landscape and environmental damage have been a concern to environmental and recreation groups for decades.
 Some examples of these can be seen in our photo gallery.
+LINK members have long called for tracks to be brought fully into the planning system.

-In December 2014, following many years of campaigning, the Scottish Government amended planning legislation so that landowners building tracks under the existing system of “permitted development rights” now have to give “prior notification” of their intentions.
+In December 2014, following many years of campaigning which culminated in the LINK Track Changes report published in 2013, the Scottish Government amended planning legislation so that landowners building tracks under the existing system of “permitted development rights” now have to give “prior notification” of their intentions.

 Want to help the Campaign? see our How you can help page.